-You will be given 20 minutes to share what you have learned with a small group of four other students, introducing your congregation and summarizing your key findings related to each of the five "frames."
+You will be given 15 minutes to share what you have learned (using PPT or any visual tool), introducing your congregation and summarizing your key findings related to each of the five frames.
 Group members will then have 10 minutes to respond with questions and observations.
-You will be marked by other members of the group based upon the clarity and comprehensiveness of your presentation, the quality of your analysis, and your ability to respond to their questions and observations.
-(See the grading rubric on our Class page).
 This assignment is related to Outcomes #2 and #3.

-6. Summative Essay on Congregational Leadership.
-Due one week after final class.
+Summative Essay on Congregational Leadership.
+Due one week after final class (Dec.
+13).
 35% of final grade.